An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 \afterpage{

 }

 As a further verification, we performed a self convergence study that did not make use of \chebfun.
-To do this, we directly set $f(\theta,s)=\Theta(\theta)S(s)$, where $\Theta$ and $S$ were chosen to be the same as in the previous experiment. \figref{fig:non_smooth_surface_err_self} shows the relative difference between the solution on the finest grid and the solutions on other grids, for each of the choices of $S$.
+To do this, we directly set $f(\theta,s)=\Theta(\theta)S(s)$, where $\Theta$ and $S$ were chosen to be the same as in the previous experiment.
+Figure~\ref{fig:non_smooth_surface_err_self} shows the relative difference between the solution on the finest grid and the solutions on other grids, for each of the choices of $S$.
 Most of the observations from the previous experiment apply here, except that in the case where $S(s)=\cos(\pi s/2)$.
-In this case, the solution was not smooth, so two panels on each face were necessary in order to accurately resolve it.
+In this experiment, the corresponding solution was not smooth, so two panels on each face were necessary in order to accurately resolve it.